jobint001/intelunnati_Fake_news_detection/README.md

 ## Collection of data

-The data used is from  https://onlineacademiccommunity.uvic.ca/isot/2022/11/27/fake-news-detection-datasets/ The data is read as csv file using `` panda.read_csv() ``
+The data used is from  https://onlineacademiccommunity.uvic.ca/isot/2022/11/27/fake-news-detection-datasets/

+The data is read as csv file using `` panda.read_csv() ``

+## Data cleaning

+unnecessary colum in the data is removed as they do not affect the performance of the model.
+Fake news is labeled as 0 and True news is labeled as 1.
+Tiltle, text, label is used from the initial data.